prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 once further reaching and qualitatively, if subtly, distinct.
-As a periodization, it reaches well beyond the bounds of the Anthropocene epoch in establishing a new era (in geologic time, eras contain periods, and periods contain epochs).
-Rather than beginning with the Great Acceleration of the twentieth century, it coincides in human history with the Neolithic, a period beginning at around 10,000 B.C. and marked by the invention of agriculture, the domestication of animals, and the use of technologies such as pottery and stone-grinding.
-Herein lies the qualitative difference: the Psychozoic's emphasis on the “mind,” implicit in the choice of “Psycho-” over “Anthropo-” as a prefix, draws focus to the capacities for organization, and through it, domination and appropriation of plant and animal life.
+As a periodization, it reaches well beyond the bounds of the Anthropocene epoch in establishing a new era (in geologic time, eras contain periods and periods contain epochs).
+Rather than beginning with the Great Acceleration of the twentieth century, it coincides in human history with the Neolithic, a period beginning around 10,000 B.C. and marked by the invention of agriculture, the domestication of animals, and the use of technologies such as pottery and stone-grinding.
+Herein lies the qualitative difference: the Psychozoic's emphasis on the “mind,” implicit in the choice of “Psycho-” over “Anthropo-” as a prefix, draws focus to the human capacity for organization, and through it, domination and appropriation of plant and animal life rather than humanness *per se*.
 Domestication is the crucial marker for LeConte's proposed era, and is made the defining feature of the Neolithic in a chart from the 1986 edition of *Elements of Geology*:
 ![](media/image2.png)
-What changes with the Neolithic is that the human started “organizing” populations of other organisms, such that “the dangerous animals decreased in size and number, and the useful animals and plants were introduced, or else preserved by man.”
-The cataloguing and taxonomization of organisms could also be taken as a natural extension of this logic.
+What changes with the Neolithic is that humanity started “organizing” populations of other organisms, such that “the dangerous animals decreased in size and number, and the useful animals and plants were introduced, or else preserved by man.”[@leconte_elements_1882 586] The cataloguing and taxonomization of organisms could also be taken as a natural extension of this logic.
 In any case, it is the scale and nature of human organization that defines LeConte’s epoch and unifies human history with